Rasmussen University: History

+In Minnesota, the Bloomington campus replaced the Eden Prairie location, the Brooklyn Park campus replaced the Blaine location and the Lake Elmo campus was consolidated with the Eagan campus in 2022.

 In 2001, Rasmussen College was accredited by the Higher Learning Commission.

 Rasmussen opened an online campus in 2002.
 The school acquired Aakers College in North Dakota and Webster College in Florida and merged the schools into Rasmussen's operations.
-Presently, the school has more than 100,000 graduates.

 In 2010, Rasmussen College announced a partnership with Market Motive Inc and announced programs in Internet marketing.
 Rasmussen was sold to Renovus Capital in 2018.

 Rasmussen College became Rasmussen University in October, 2020.
+That same month, American Public Education, Inc began the process of acquiring Rasmussen.

 Academics

-The school offers more than 70 programs and is organized into seven schools: Health Sciences, Design, Business, Justice Studies, Education, Nursing, and Technology.
+The school offers 60+ programs (program availability varies by state and campus) and is organized into eight areas of study:

-Accreditation